Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 ### Level 3: Dead Calm

 You enter a state of heightened focus when you Rage.
-While your Rage is active, the Frightened and Charmed conditions on you are suppressed.
+While your Rage is active, the ^^Frightened^^ and ^^Charmed^^ conditions on you are suppressed.
 When your Rage ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.

 ### Level 6: Battle Focus